-Flying Footless: A Manual for Aerial Coaches of Lower Limb Amputees
+Flying Footless: A Manual for Coaches Wanting to Welcome the Disability Community

 The updated Flying Footless manual is a guide for creating accessible and inclusive circus practices.
 The manual focuses on lower limb amputees with an outline for making circus accessible for all people.
 There is information about language, warm ups, how to ask questions, how to connect with the Disabled/adaptive community, specific skills for amputees and much more.